eBay/cors-filter/README.md

   </repositories>
 ```

-Then add following as a dependency:
+Then add the cors-filter as a dependency:
 ```xml
   <dependency>
     <groupId>org.ebaysf.web</groupId>